CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

    ![](../../media/Repo-info.png)

-1. Fork the repository into the CloudLabs provided GitHub account.
+1. Fork the repository into the CloudLabs-provided GitHub account.

    ![](../../media/Fork-repo.png)

-### Open Visual Studio Code and Clone Repository
+### Open Visual Studio Code and Clone the Repository

-1. Open the File explorer and create a folder named **GitHub Copilot** in **C:\Users\azureuser**.
+1. Open the File Explorer and create a folder named **GitHub Copilot** in **C:\Users\azureuser**.

 1. Launch Visual Studio and click on **Clone Git repository**.

    ![](../../media/CloneRepo.png)

-1. In the search bar, enter the Git Repository URL and click enter.
+1. In the search bar, enter the Git Repository URL and click Enter.

    ![](../../media/CloneURL.png)